bhartl/bhartl.github.io/index.md

 <a class="" target='blank' href="https://worldmodels.github.io/">worldmodels</a> and
 <a class="" target='blank' href="https://attentionagent.github.io/">attention agents</a> for reinforcement learning problems in autonomous navigation.

-I am a compassionate learner and an AI and technology enthusiast.
+I am a passionate learner and an AI and technology enthusiast.